Current and Past Great Lakes Habitat Restoration Projects

 Rouge River – Henry Ford Estate Dam Fish Passage and Habitat Restoration Design Project

 Alliance of Rouge Communities received $350,000 in FY2015 to develop designs that would allow fish to bypass the Henry Ford Estate Dam upstream of the Rouge River’s confluence with the Detroit River, and hydrologically reconnect 50 miles of the Rouge River and 108 additional miles of its tributaries to the Great Lakes system.
-Based on final design and hydraulic modeling, a fishway capable of passing important migratory and resident fish species known to occur in Lake Erie and the Rouge and Detroit Rivers.
+Final designs were created for a fishway capable of passing important migratory and resident fish species known to occur in Lake Erie and the Rouge and Detroit Rivers.

 Detroit River – Stony Island Habitat Restoration Project

 Friends of the Detroit River received $7,206,466 in FY2015 for the restoration of approximately 3,000 linear feet of habitat shoals, and the creation and protection of 50 acres of backwater habitat within Stony Island.
-This implementation project is a major step in completing habitat restoration among the islands in the lower part of the Detroit River.
+This implementation project is a major step in restoring and protecting limited aquatic habitat within the lower part of the Detroit River which supports all life stages of fish native to the Great Lakes.

 Black Creek Marsh Coastal Wetland Restoration Project